TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 - Describe what Strategies are.
 - Use the LocalStrategy to authenticate users.
 - Explain the purpose of cookies in authentication.
-- Refreshed on prior learning material (routes, templates, middleware)
+- Refreshed on prior learning material (routes, templates, middleware).
 - Use PassportJS to setup user authentication with Express.

 #### Data Security/Safety

-- Describe what bcrypt is and its use
+- Describe what bcrypt is and its use.
 - Explain the importance of password hashing.
 - Describe bcrypt's `compare` function.